Access4all/adg/pages/introduction/about/README.md

 # About us

-**The «Accessibility Developer Guide» (ADG) in its entirety is the result of many years of hands-on practice in the field of testing websites for accessibility (and helping to optimise them), as well as developing accessible web applications.
-It emerged from the daily experience of user experts with special needs, blended together with the profound technical knowledge of fullstack web developers.
-The «Accessibility Alliance» was born.**
+**The «Accessibility Developer Guide» (ADG) in its entirety is the result of many years of hands-on practice in the field of testing websites for accessibility, as well as developing accessible web applications.
+The daily experience of user experts with special needs, blended together with the profound technical knowledge of fullstack web developers, resulted in forming the «Accessibility Alliance».**

 ## «Access for all»